Thangalaan: Theatrical

 Thangalaan was released in theatres on 15 August 2024 in standard, 3D and EPIQ format, coinciding with India's Independence Day.
 It was initially scheduled to theatrically release on 26 January 2024 coinciding with Republic Day.
 In mid-December 2023, it was reported that the release was postponed from that date, as the makers wanted to first screen it in film festivals and release worldwide later.
 On 15 January 2024, the occasion of Pongal, the producers released a poster announcing a tentative release during April 2024.
 However, the film's release was postponed again.
 The film was cleared by the censor board with a U/A certificate without any major cuts; expletives were muted and scenes of gore were colour corrected.
-The Hindi version was released on 6 September 2024.
+The Hindi version was released on 6 September 2024 and emerged as a sleeper hit.

 It was featured in the Limelight section of the 54th International Film Festival Rotterdam to be screened in February 2025.